paddlesteamers.info : The Internet's leading website for Side-Wheeled Paddle Steamers

 With the car ferries and the "Maids" in service, it was inevitable that there would soon be no place for "Jupiter".
 The paddler had not been designed for full-day excursion cruise work and although she had visited the lochs of the upper Firth during her final seasons, was not deemed suitable to displace any of the existing fleet.
 Purists were horrified, but accountants delighted and for most travellers, the ability take one's car at significantly less inconvenience than previously was a distinct advantage of the new regime.
 The boost to businesses on Cowal and the islands was particularly welcomed as freight transport was revolutionised.
 Demand for car ferry services was beginning an accelerating upward trend.

 The 1960 summer season saw the Firth of Clyde covered by a maze of routes : point-to-point ferries, inter-resort services on the upper Clyde, long-distance routes to the furthest-flung corners of the Firth, and a dedicated cruise ship based at both Glasgow and Ayr.
+The old steamers still had a role, especially in the main summer season where there remained a good demand for day sails and where they could help out on the point-to-point ferry routes at times of peak demand.
 The paddlers "Jeanie Deans", "Caledonia", "Waverley" and the diesel-powered "Talisman" sailed alongside the turbine steamers "Duchess of Montrose" (the oldest vessel at 30 years of age), "Duchess of Hamilton" and "Queen Mary II".
-"King George V", similar in design to the Caledonian's turbines, was also seen on the Clyde from time to time on David McBrayne's route to Ardrishaig transporting mail for the western Isles.
-It was still possible, if one so wished, to buy a day rover ticket, work out ingenious itineraries, visit numerous piers and by studying the timetable closely, sail on a number of steamers in the one day.
+"King George V", similar in design to the Caledonian's turbines, was also seen on the Clyde from time to time on David McBrayne's route to Ardrishaig transporting mail for the western Isles which was usually the preserve of the diesel-electric MV Lochfyne.
+It was still possible, if one so wished, to buy a day rover ticket, work out ingenious itineraries, visit numerous piers and by studying the timetable closely, sail on a number of traditional steamers in the one day.

 The 1960s was a decade of change in many parts of British society, and the new trend towards taking foreign "package" holidays was just one sign of growing wealth and changing tastes - one which was to finally relegate excursion cruising from the mainstream.
 The number of pure excursionist passengers had been falling since the post-war peak year, 1955, but it took some dreadfully cold and wet summers in the early part of the "sixties" to underline the inevitable trend.
 The Caledonian Steam Packet Company, desperately trying to stem its losses, took the necessary but dismaying step of retiring two top favourite vessels after the 1964 season.
 Paddler "Jeanie Deans" of 1931 had been highly popular running from Craigendoran to Rothesay and the Kyles of Bute, whilst the turbine "Duchess of Montrose" of 1930 was possibly the most-loved of all cruise steamers.
 Her shock withdrawal signalled a severe thinning of the services to Campbeltown and Inveraray, the far-flung destinations in Argyll which the "Montrose" and sister-ship "Duchess of Hamilton" had made their own.